Lately, I’ve seen an increase in “Twitter porn.”

 Best of all, you get a “K-Score!”
 A K-Score is based on “25+ variables,” which are intensely masturbated to produce a cool-looking number.

-Klout puts me in the “Casual” corner of their 2×2 quadrant graph, which is where all the losers hang out and smoke dope.
-Casual users are stupid, worthless, and weak.
+Klout puts me in the “Casual” corner of their 2×2 quadrant graph, which is where all the losers hang out.
+Casual users are worthless and weak.
 Maybe we should hope to become a Connector, Climber, or, the best of all Klout categories, a Persona?
 Eh, fuck no, let’s go rob a grocery store instead.

 Here’s an old engineering joke: A calculator is a device that takes a seat-of-the-pants estimate and a wild-ass guess, multiplies them, and produces an answer accurate to 12 decimal places.

 Twanalyst is less serious and therefore more fun than the first two.
 You give it your Twitter handle, and it spits back a characterization of your Twitter usage.
 You again get lots of cool looking unexplained numbers, a couple words about your personality, and hints for how to be “better,” in Twanalyst’s opinion.
 (E.g., use fewer hashtags.)